Islandora/advanced_search/README.md

 See "Requirements" for a discussion of the use of `field_member_of`.

-In this section we set up fields in our Solr index (using Search API) that index a node's parent ("Member of") and all its parents' parents, recursively ("Descendant of"), the latter achieved by using Search API's "Index hierarchy" processor.
+In this section we set up fields in our Solr index (using Search API).
+The first Search API field ("Member of") indexes a node's parent(s) based on the Drupal field `field_member_of`, and the second ("Descendant of") indexes a node's parents and its parents' parents.
+This second field's recursive behaviour is achieved by using Search API's "Index hierarchy" processor.

 First ensure that your hierarchy field (assumed for convenience to be `field_member_of`) is indexed at `admin/config/search/search-api/index/[your default index]/fields`.
+If not, add the field using the "Add field" button.
+When you find "Member of (field_member_of)", click the "Add" button - do not delve into the child properties under "(+)".
-We will assume that the Search API field's name is "Member of".
+We will assume that the Search API field's name is also "Member of".
 The field type should be "Integer".

-Next, create a second Search API field, based on the same Drupal field.
+Next, create a second Search API field, exactly the same as the first field except for its name, so we can tell them apart.
 We'll call this one "Descendant of".
-It is also an Integer.

 ![Search fields Member of and Descendant of set up](./docs/field_descendant_of.png)